Robert Sanford Foster: Marriage and family

 When Gillmore's corps was transferred to southeast Virginia, Foster was placed in command of the 1st Division, X Corps.
 During the Bermuda Hundred Campaign, Foster served as chief of staff to Gillmore.
 He returned to command the 1st Division briefly before reverting to brigade command.
 He led his brigade during the first and second battles of Deep Bottom.
 He commanded the 2nd Division, X Corps at the Battle of New Market Heights.

 During the winter of 1864/1865, the Army of the James was reorganized, and Foster was placed in command of the 1st Division of the XXIV Corps, now under the command of John Gibbon.
 Foster notably led his division in an assault on Fort Gregg during the Union breakthrough at Petersburg.
 Foster's division was part of the Union force that blocked Robert E. Lee's line of retreat at Appomattox Court House, leading to the Confederate surrender there.
 Foster was brevetted to major general of U.S. volunteers on March 13, 1865.

 After the culmination of fighting, Foster was selected to serve as a member of the Military Commission in 1865 that tried the Lincoln Conspirators in the case of President Lincoln's assassination.
 Secretary of War Edward M. Stanton and the Judge Advocate General, Joseph Holt agreed that the assassination and related attack on the Secretary of State were acts of war.

 After this service, Foster resigned from the army in September 1865.

 Later life

 Foster returned to Indiana after the war, settling in Indianapolis with his family.
 He became very active in various civil and fraternal organizations, was elected to local office, and served in state appointee posts: he served as an elected alderman; as city treasurer; and as president of the Board of Trade for several years.

-He was appointed as a United States Marshall under Presidents Garfield and Arthur for the district of Indiana.
+He was appointed as a United States Marshal under Presidents Garfield and Arthur for the district of Indiana.
 He was appointed by the Governor of Indiana as a director of the Northern Prison, and as Quartermaster-General of the National Guard of Indiana.
-Foster died in Indianapolis in 1903.
+Foster died in Indianapolis in 1903, and was buried at Crown Hill Cemetery.